-8. List of all the projects that have been identified in the IDP as "Very High Risk", "High Risk", "Low Risk" and/or "No Risk".
+2. List of all the projects that have been identified in the IDP as "Very High Risk", "High Risk", "Low Risk" and/or "No Risk".

-Disaster risk assessment of major capital IDP Projects (Will be included in Final of May 2016)
+Disaster risk assessment of major capital IDP Projects (based on capital budget 2016/17- projects in excess of R4 million)